ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 GHCC's changes the game because it passes on the complexity to the market.
 Its introduces a self adjusting mechanism that naturally optimises to deliver better education outcomes.
 Investor are only going to fund colleges that are outcome driven and where the skills being taught are in demand.

-GHCC increases the likelihood of education success because it provides instant market feedback as to the expected success of a particular college or course.
-If government tries to get two different courses funded and investors only support one of the courses, that feedback tells government that the other course is considered wasteful.
-It ensures that funds flow efficiently to where outcomes are expected to be successful.
+GHCC increases the likelihood of education success because investors are obliged to make good decisions about where to put their captial.
+They have to choose whether to funding blue collar skills or white collar skills, short courses, or long degrees.
+They have to get choices right or they dont get paid.
+This ensures that funds flow efficiently to where outcomes are expected to be successful.

-In fact, investors might accept better terms for certain courses than others.
-For example, an investor might demand 5% of future income for funding a computer sceince major, but 30% of future income from a journalist student.
-Government may be unwilling to part with so much income from a journalist, so funding can only be offered to computer sceince majors.
-This helps channel students to the right qualifications making the mass education system more efficient.

 Why should investors have better knowledge than government?
-Because that is just how the world works.
+Experience shows that this is just how the world works.
 Investors who make bad predictions, go out of business, those that make good predictions succeed and have more capital to invest.
 The market, for all its flaws, is better than government at creating value out of complexity.

 GHCCs bring a whole lot of new funding to the system, and market forces incentivise that the educational sector up its game so as to qualify for that funding.